aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

   SAM CLI prints application metadata updated message, application version created message, values of the current application metadata and link to the console details page.

-Crete application/version and set application permission Run ``sam publish app -t ./packaged.yaml --make-public`` to publish the app and share it publicly.
-If ``--make-private`` option is used, the app will only be visible to the owner.
-If ``--account-ids <account ids>`` is used, the app will be shared with the provided AWS accounts.
+Create application/version and set application permission Run ``sam publish app -t ./packaged.yaml --make-public`` to publish the app and share it publicly so that everyone is allowed to `Deploy`_ the app.
+Alternatively, use ``--account-ids <account ids>`` to share with some AWS accounts.
+Only you and the shared accounts can deploy the app.

+  Customers can also revoke granted permissions and set the application back to be private, so it can only be deployed by the owning account: ``sam publish app -t ./packaged.yaml --make-private``

 Update the metadata of an exsiting application without creating new version Keep SemanticVersion unchanged, then modify metadata fields like Description or ReadmeUrl, and run